Get E-Book

 const response = await fetch(url);

-The chunk type matters.
-Fetch bodies typically produce Uint8Array chunks.
-Node streams often produce Buffer chunks for binary data, although Buffer is a Uint8Array subclass.
-Most code can treat those chunks as bytes, but strict type checks can break.
+Fetch bodies usually produce Uint8Array chunks.
+Node streams often produce Buffer chunks for binary data, although Buffer is a subclass of Uint8Array.
+Most byte-processing code works with either.
+Strict type checks can break.

 for await (const chunk of nodeStream) {